 Instead of taking two years to write your doctoral dissertation, what if you could write it in two months?
 Think you can do it?
-Yes, it’s possible, and it will depend if you can dedicate yourself and maybe request the help of one or two others who thrive at doing research.
+Yes, it’s possible, but your success will depend upon dedicating yourself to the task and, if needed, requesting help of others who thrive at researching.

-When you discipline yourself, you can create an outline, define the steps for acquiring the data, and get a draft written in six weeks.
-However, you must set up deadlines for each phase, and it’s important that social invitations and other shiny objects that would tempt you to delay even one day in your deadline are not an option.
+When you discipline yourself, you can create an outline, define the steps for acquiring your data, and write a draft in six weeks.
+However, you must set up deadlines for each phase, and it’s important to note that social invitations and other shiny objects that might tempt you to delay even one day in your deadline are not an option.

-Decide on a date when you will start and a date when you will stop researching and writing.
-Next, you’ll need a competent academic editor to go over your first draft, which will allow you another week to fine tune your final document before submitting it.
+First, decide on start and stop dates for your researching and writing.
+Next, find a competent academic editor to review your first draft, which will allow you another week to fine-tune your final document before submitting it.
 If you can follow these rules, then you will finish writing your doctoral dissertation in two months.

 Reassure your doubting brain that you can do this.
 Don’t share this information with family, friends, or anyone who is in your world.
 Why?
 Their opinions, thoughts, and suggestions don’t matter.
 You’re in this to complete your dissertation, not get feedback or approval from peers, family, friends, or strangers.

-Establish a date when you will start this two-month project.
-Write the date on your calendar, and put a huge note in a place where you live to remind yourself of your starting date.
-Know in your heart and mind it’s a date that’s exciting and you’re looking forward to it.
+Establish a start date for your two-month project.
+Write the date on your calendar, and put a huge note in a place you can’t miss to remind yourself of your start date.
+Know in your heart and mind that it’s an exciting date and you’re looking forward to it.

 Arrange for sufficient time to select your topic.
-This is one of the MOST important factors involved in this process, since this gives you the goal for your research work.
-If you allow one week to brainstorm ideas, and then choose one topic that you’re passionate about, the rest of your work will go more smoothly and quickly.
-NOTE: If you don’t complete this step in the time allotted, it could result in your inability to complete your thesis, and you could wind up delaying your thesis indefinitely.
+This is one of the most important steps in this process because it sets the goal for your research work.
+If you allow one week to brainstorm ideas and choose a topic that you’re passionate about, the rest of your work will go more smoothly and quickly.
+Note: Not completing this step in the time allotted could mean you won’t be able to complete your thesis, and you might wind up delaying your thesis indefinitely.
 Stay positive.
 Stay focused.
 Complete this step!

 Create a working outline.
 Below are bullet points to get you started.
-Reject, accept, or add more bullet points you’ll need to cover in your outline.
+Reject, accept or add more bullet points as needed.

 - Jot down the key points and ideas that you’ll include in your project